-I try to look for areas where the sand dunes are high.
+I try to look for areas where the sand dunes are high and block the sun.
 That provides open shade.
-Another tip is that I've done beach photography in the shadow of tall waterfront hotels or underneath piers if I can find a suitable angle to get a good background.
-What is the definition of open shade?
+Another idea is that can do beach photography in the shadow of tall waterfront hotels or underneath piers if you can find a suitable angle to get a good background.

 Using a long focal length on your camera's zoom creates a more flattering look for portraits of people.
 Zoom in as much as you can and then distance yourself from your subject so that they fill most of your camera's viewfinder.

 This is one of the secrets to making people look their best in portrait photography.
 This farther distance away from you, the photographer, also allow people to relax and it will include less clutter in the background becaue of the narrower angle of view.

 Look back at the first beach portrait of the 3 boys in front of the steps.
 I moved my tripod to have the boardwalk and steps in just the right spot in the background.

-Can you tell my favorite clothing choice for pictures on the beach is khaki and white or denim and white for good reasons.
+One of the most favorite clothing choice for pictures on the beach is khaki and white or denim and white for good reasons.
 For more on clothing tips go to portrait clothing.

-This is beach photography tip #5.
-If it's crowded, it may be difficult to take a beach portrait without distracting people included in your background.
 Yes, it may be possible to do some digital photo editing afterward, but it's a lot easier if you get your photo right when you take it.
 Try to find a beach that is more private or secluded when you're shooting beach portraits

 We were done shooting our posed portraits.
 The boys were running around and having a blast.